 There are a number of state, federal, and international laws protecting the privacy and security of health information and personal data.
 These data protection and privacy-related laws and regulations are evolving and may result in ever-increasing regulatory and public scrutiny of companies' data practices and escalating levels of enforcement and sanctions.
-As part of the American Recovery and Reinvestment Act 2009, or ARRA, Congress amended the privacy and security provisions of the Health Insurance Portability and Accountability Act, or HIPAA.
-HIPAA imposes certain requirements regarding the privacy, security, use, and disclosure of an individual's protected health information, or PHI, by certain health care providers, health care clearinghouses, and health insurance plans, collectively referred to as "covered entities," and their "business associates," or subcontractors who provide services to covered entities that involve the creation, use, maintenance, or disclosure of PHI.
+As part of the American Recovery and Reinvestment Act 2009 ("ARRA"), Congress amended the privacy and security provisions of the Health Insurance Portability and Accountability Act ("HIPAA").
+HIPAA imposes certain requirements regarding the privacy, security, use, and disclosure of an individual's protected health information ("PHI"), by certain health care providers, health care clearinghouses, and health insurance plans, collectively referred to as "covered entities," and their "business associates," or subcontractors who provide services to covered entities that involve the creation, use, maintenance, or disclosure of PHI.
 ARRA included significant increases in the penalties for improper use or disclosure of an individual's PHI under HIPAA and extended enforcement authority to state attorneys general.
-The amendments also created notification requirements applicable to covered entities may be required to provide notification to individuals affected by the breach, federal regulators, and, in some cases, local and national media.
+The amendments also created notification requirements applicable to covered entities and business associates in certain cases when PHI in their control has been inappropriately accessed or disclosed.
+In the case of a breach of unsecured PHI, covered entities may be required to provide notification to individuals affected by the breach, federal regulators, and, in some cases, local and national media.
 In addition to HIPAA, most states have laws requiring notification of affected individuals and state regulators in the event of a breach of "personal information," which is a broader class of information than the PHI protected by HIPAA.
 Certain states also have data privacy requirements applicable to individually identifiable health information.
-Privacy laws in different states may contain different requirements, and such laws may not be pre-empted by HIPAA, which could complicate our efforts to comply.
+Privacy laws in different states may contain different requirements, and such laws may not be pre-empted by HIPAA, whi

-In addition, even when HIPAA does not apply, according to the FTC, failing to take appropriate steps to keep consumers' personal information secure constitutes unfair acts or practices in or affecting commerce in violation of Section 5(a) of the FTCA, 15 U.S.C § 45(a).
+In addition, even when HIPAA does not apply, according to the Federal Trade Commission ("FTC"), failing to take appropriate steps to keep consumers' personal information secure constitutes unfair acts or practices in or affecting commerce in violation of Section 5(a) of the FTCA, 15 U.S.C § 45(a).
 The FTC expects a company's data security measures to be reasonable and appropriate in light of the sensitivity and volume of consumer information it holds, the size and complexity of its business, and the cost of available tools to improve security and reduce vulnerabilities.
 Medical data is considered sensitive data that merits stronger safeguards.
-The FTC's guidance for appropriately securing consumers' personal information is similar to what is required by the HIPAA Security Rule.
+The FTC's guidance for appropriately securing consumers' personal information is similar to what is required by the HIPAA Security